 pyFDA is a python tool with a user-friendly GUI for designing and analysing discrete time filters.

-pyFDA is a GUI tool in Python / Qt for analysing and designing discrete time filters.
+pyFDA is a GUI based tool in Python / Qt for analysing and designing discrete time filters.
 When the migen module ist installed, fixpoint implementations (for some filter types) can be simulated and exported as synthesizable Verilog netlists.

 - All operating systems - there should be no OS specific requirements.

 - matplotlib: 2.0 or higher

 - migen for fixpoint simulation and Verilog export.
 When missing, the "Fixpoint" tab is hidden.

 - xlwt and / or XlsxWriter for exporting filter coefficients as *.xls(x) files

 Installing and Starting pyFDA